DevExpress/devextreme-documentation/concepts/05 Widgets/Diagram/10 Data Binding/40 Optional Binding Expressions.md

 The **Diagram** allows you to bind a number of shape and connector visual properties, like type, size, and style.

-[note] If a binding option is undefined, the corresponding shape or connector property value is maintained inside the loaded **Diagram** widget and is lost after a page reload.
+[note] If a binding option is undefined, the corresponding shape or connector property value is maintained inside the loaded **Diagram** widget and is lost after a page is reloaded.

 ![Diagram - Data Binding Options](/images/diagram/binding-options.png)